 Dosage for rheumatoid arthritis

 The Enbrel dosage for treating rheumatoid arthritis (RA) in adults is typically 50 mg injected once weekly.
-Some people with RA may be prescribed methotrexate with Enbrel.
-Your doctor will determine whether you should use methotrexate.
-They’ll also show you how to give yourself the Enbrel injection.
+Your doctor may also prescribe another medication, such as methotrexate, with Enbrel.
+They’ll show you how to give yourself the Enbrel injection at home.
+They’ll also show you how to use any other medication they prescribe.

 Dosage for psoriatic arthritis

 The typical Enbrel dosage for adults with psoriatic arthritis is 50 mg given once weekly.
-Depending on your symptoms, your doctor may prescribe methotrexate with Enbrel.
+Depending on your condition, your doctor may prescribe another drug in combination with Enbrel.
+For example, they may also prescribe methotrexate to help manage your psoriatic arthritis symptoms.

-Your doctor will determine whether you should use methotrexate.
+Your doctor will determine whether you should use methotrexate or another drug with Enbrel.
 They’ll also show you how to give yourself the Enbrel injection.

 Dosage for plaque psoriasis